Karasp1980/torjagerillustration/README.md

 ------
 ## Style

 #### The colors were chosen in order to have a good contrast between the white and #A43F2D chosen (+ the groove border) in order to make the site easy to read.
-The readibility was also checked on This site was built using [WebAIM](https://webaim.org/resources/contrastchecker)
+The readibility was also checked on  [WebAIM](https://webaim.org/resources/contrastchecker)
 ![WebAIM contrastchecker](/assets/images/webaim.png)

 ----